indrekots/indrekots.github.io/_posts/articles/2020-02-29-java-14-helpful-nullpointerexception.md

 ```

 From the error message we can infer that either `person` or `name` was `null`.
-If the issue is reproducible and we have access to the source code we could debug the problem by attaching a debugger or creating intermediate local variables.
+If the issue is reproducible and we have access to the source code we could debug the problem by attaching a debugger or create intermediate local variables.
 However, when the error is found from logs from a production server, we don't have a clear indication which variable was `null`.

 ## New and improved NPE error messages